neelarmstrong33/AlmaBetter-Resume-Builder-Project/README.md

 # AlmaBetter-Resume-Builder-Project

 Introducing Resume Builder, the ultimate React application that empowers you to craft eye-catching resumes like never before.
-You can easily customise your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.
+You can easily customize your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.

 Stand out from the crowd and make a lasting impression with Resume Builder, the perfect tool to land your dream job.
 Start building your future today!